 "an act of reading, a perusal," 1825, colloquial, from read (v.).
 The older word for "an act of reading " was reading (Old English).
 In reference to a written or printed work regarded as to character or quality (a good read, etc.), by 1870.

-1580s, "having knowledge gained from reading," in well-read, etc., past-participle adjective from read (v.).
+1580s, "having knowledge gained from reading," now especially in well-read, past-participle adjective from read (v.).